LGBTQ rights in the Philippines: Contemporary (2000s–present)

+On December 22, 2023, President Bongbong Marcos signed Executive Order No. 51 to establish the Special Committee on Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual Affairs.
+This policy reinforces the national Diversity and Inclusion Program and reconstitutes the interagency committee on diversity and inclusion.
+Department secretaries were mandated to lead the reconstituted interagency committee while government officials and sector representatives constitute the special committee.
+Local government units were encouraged to support these measures.

 In 2025, the Supreme Court of the Philippines ruled that the concealment of one's homosexuality from their spouse constituted a valid basis for the annulment of a marriage on the grounds of fraud.

 Laws regarding same-sex sexual activity

 Non-commercial, private, consensual sexual activity between people of the same-sex is legal in the Philippines.
 There is no recorded evidence of any enforced penalties placed on any person that might have been prosecuted and convicted for such actions under criminal law.
 The age of consent law is set at the legally and equally restricted permissible minimum age of 16 years for all individuals from that age and others above that age as well, regardless of sexual orientation and gender identity.
 However, any form of sexual conduct or affection that occurs in public may be subject to the "grave scandal" prohibition in Article 200 of the Revised Penal Code, which states:ARTICLE 200.
 Grave Scandal.—The penalties of arresto mayor and public censure shall be imposed upon any person who shall offend against decency or good customs by any highly scandalous conduct not expressly falling within any other article of this Code.